QW1CKS/betanet-linter/README.md

 ## Compliance Checks

-The tool validates 10 core requirements from Betanet specification §11 (1.0 baseline).
+The tool validates 11 core requirements from Betanet specification §11 (1.0 baseline + one privacy-layer heuristic for 1.1).
 For Betanet 1.1 it additionally accepts updated transport endpoint versions (`/betanet/htx/1.1.0`, `/betanet/htxquic/1.1.0`) while still recognizing legacy 1.0.0 paths and will optionally note presence of `/betanet/webrtc/1.0.0`.

 Architecture note: All checks are defined declaratively in a central registry (`check-registry.ts`).
 Adding a new requirement means appending one object with an `evaluate()` function—no orchestration refactor.
 Severities, names, and version gating live alongside evaluation logic for consistency.